Hit enter after type your search item

-Reverse a string in Java
+Reverse a String in Java

-You may use a number of ways for reversing the strings in Java programs.
 If you are working with mutable strings by using StringBuilder or StringBuffer class then these classes have a built-in reverse method.
+For example:

 An example of string reversing by StringBuilder Class